josephrobertlopez/python-libs/README.md

 - **Cross-Platform Compatibility**: Works on both Windows and Linux
 - **Modular Design**: Components can be used independently
 - **Comprehensive Testing**: Unit tests and behavior tests using pytest and behave
+- **Smart Mocking**: Intelligent mocking system that handles any type of input
 - **Infrastructure as Code**: AWS CDK for deployment infrastructure

 ## GitHub Actions Workflows